Do I Need CYA (Stabilizer) in My Pool? Complete Guide

 Application method:

-1. Pre-dissolve granular CYA in a bucket of warm water (it dissolves slowly)
+- Pre-dissolve granular CYA in a bucket of hot water (it dissolves slowly and won't fully dissolve - pour the granules in too)

 The CYA-Chlorine Relationship

-Higher CYA levels require higher free chlorine (FC) levels for effective sanitization.
+Higher CYA levels require higher free chlorine (FCFree Chlorine — The chlorine actively sanitizing your water right now.
+This is the number you keep an eye on. how much you need →) levels for effective sanitization.
 This relationship is crucial for proper pool maintenance:

-Use the FC/CYA chart from Trouble Free Pool methodology to determine your specific chlorine requirements based on your CYA level.
+Use the all-in-one pool calculator to determine your specific chlorine requirements based on your CYA level.

 When You Don't Need CYA